 Consolidated meaning in the stock market reflects a proper financial position, and they provide a picture of the overall health of an entire group.
 Any revenue or profit earned by the parent company that is an expense of a subsidiary is excluded from the financial statements.
 Example: L&T Ltd

-- Larsen & Toubro Ltd has a diversified business portfolio, including many businesses like Construction, Engineering, Manufacturing, Technology and many more.
+- Larsen & Toubro Ltd has a diversified business portfolio, including many businesses like Construction, Engineering, Manufacturing, Technology, and many more.

-- Therefore, while performing stock analysis of L&T Ltd, investors should always consider its consolidated financial statements, where the economic views of its subsidiaries and associate companies are combined with the parent company – L&T Ltd.
+- Therefore, while performing a stock analysis of L&T Ltd, investors should always consider its consolidated financial statements, where the economic views of its subsidiaries and associate companies are combined with the parent company – L&T Ltd.

 A company may even have different business verticals under subsidiary companies.
 For example, Exide Industries is a car battery manufacturer but also owns an insurance company.
 If you invest in Exide Industries, you will also have an indirect investment in their life insurance business.

-For a company with a diversified business presence and the business intervention of the parent company in its subsidiaries (like L&T Ltd), investors should always refer to the consolidated balance sheet, meaning consolidated financial statement.
+For a company with a diversified business presence and the business intervention of the parent company in its subsidiaries (like L&T Ltd), investors should always refer to the consolidated balance sheet, meaning the consolidated financial statement.

 - Consolidated results give an accurate picture of any company’s financial position and business performance.

-- Having a holding company’s consolidated balance sheet is one of the strongest arguments for its advantages, since it presents the financials of the group as an economic unit.
+- Having a holding company’s consolidated balance sheet is one of the strongest arguments for its advantages since it presents the financials of the group as an economic unit.

 - Investors can easily find out the business health and efficiency of the standalone entity and its subsidiaries at a glance.